-- (a) Before beginning work, replacing, digging or making any use of any ROW, a Provider shall give written notice of its proposed work at least fifteen (15) City business days before beginning any such work or digging.
-The notice required by this section shall be reduced to five (5) days if a different customer service standard has been approved or is made applicable by the Colorado Public Utilities Commission. - (b) If due to workload or other considerations, fifteen (15) days is not sufficient to adequately evaluate the notice and address possible impacts on the

-City or other Providers, the Director may lengthen the advance notice period up to a total of forty-five (45) days.
+- (a) Before beginning work, replacing, digging or making any use of any ROW, a Provider shall give written notice of its proposed work at least fifteen (15) City business days before beginning any such work or digging. - (b) If due to workload or other considerations, fifteen (15) days is not sufficient to adequately evaluate the notice and address possible impacts on the City or other Providers, the Director may lengthen the advance notice period up to a total of forty-five (45) days. - (c) Advance notice for a new Provider shall be thirty (30) days, unless extended by the Director up to a total of sixty (60) days. - (d) For the notice to be adequate, the Provider shall supply the following information: - For out-of-state Providers and contractors, proof of authority to do business in Colorado; - (ii) Proof of Colorado worker's compensation coverage; - (iii) The name and street address of the provider, including State, City and area code. - (iv) Contact information for the Provider; - (v) The name, address and contact information for each contractor before such person(s) does any work or digs in any ROW;

-- (c) Advance notice for a new Provider shall be thirty (30) days, unless extended by the Director up to a total of sixty (60) days. - (d) For the notice to be adequate, the Provider shall supply the following information: - For out-of-state Providers and contractors, proof of authority to do business in Colorado; - (ii) Proof of Colorado worker's compensation coverage; - (iii) The name and street address of the provider, including State, City and area code. - (iv) Contact information for the Provider; - (v) The name, address and contact information for each contractor before such person(s) does any work or digs in any ROW; - (vi) The business telephone number of the president, chief executive officer or other decision-maker of each such Provider and contractor.
-The Provider or contractor may each designate another individual so long as such designee has the requisite authority to make decisions for the Provider or contractor regarding the matters regulated herein, and if the contact information for such designee is provided: - (vii) A proposed work plan showing: - a. what specific locations and segments of ROW will be effected; - b. when each such ROW will be used and effected; - c. the location, depth and width of any cuts, digging or other work within the ROW; - how, if at all, the proposed work or digging will interfere with any City work and how the Provider will mitigate or minimize the interference; - e. how warranty work will be secured;

-- f. how the Provider intends to repair or replace any damaged ROW, including any facilities and infrastructure located within the ROW: - (viii) Traffic control plan, as necessary. - (e) The Director shall issue the construction permit.
+- (vi) The business telephone number of the president, chief executive officer or other decision-maker of each such Provider and contractor.
+The Provider or contractor may each designate another individual so long as such designee has the requisite authority to make decisions for the Provider or contractor regarding the matters regulated herein, and if the contact information for such designee is provided: - (vii) A proposed work plan showing: - a. what specific locations and segments of ROW will be effected; - b. when each such ROW will be used and effected; - c. the location, depth and width of any cuts, digging or other work within the ROW; - d. how, if at all, the proposed work or digging will interfere with any City work and how the Provider will mitigate or minimize the interference; - e. how warranty work will be secured; - f. how the Provider intends to repair or replace any damaged ROW, including any facilities and infrastructure located within the ROW; - (viii) Traffic control plan, as necessary. - (e) The Director shall issue the construction permit.
 Unless all or a part is prohibited by other applicable law, the Provider shall pay the cost of the permit which shall be equal to the City's reasonable estimate of the actual costs required to process, issue, review the proposed work, make inspections during the work, perform field and other tests, and generally monitor the activities pursuant to the permit.
-From time to time, the City Council may adopt a schedule of average actual costs, based on prior experience, which sets the cost of such permits. - (f) If a provider cannot first provide notice and obtain a construction permit due to a bona fide emergency, the provider shall take such "action as is reasonably required" and shall as soon thereafter as practical give oral notice to the Director, and thereafter comply with the requirements of this Ordinance.
+From time to time, the City Council may adopt a schedule of average actual costs, based on prior experience, which sets the cost of such permits. - (f) If a provider cannot first provide notice and obtain a construction permit due to a bona fide emergency, the provider shall take such "action as is reasonably required" and shall as soon thereafter as practical give oral notice to the Director, and thereafter comply with the requirements of this Ordinance. - 5.

-Section 38-205.
 Boring.